PhDStudentsP13/ScalaAndSpark/README.md

 # Scala And Spark Usefull Links
 Welcome everybody.
 Because bookemarks are too confidentials i decided to share every usefull links i fall in during my learning of Scala and Spark.
 Don't hesitate to add some cool links i have missed.

-Some comments will be added with time.
+Some comments will be added with time i hope :smile:

 # [Scala](https://www.scala-lang.org/)
 [Use it with wisely](http://www.scala-lang.org/api/current/#package)